Eek-A-Mouse

-Eek-A-Mouse is the stage name of Ripton Joseph Hylton (born 19 November 1957), a Jamaican reggae musician.
+Ripton Joseph Hylton (born 19 November 1957), known artistically as Eek-A-Mouse, is a Jamaican reggae musician.
 He is one of the earliest artists to be described as a singjay.
 (Note: Eek-A-Mouse often softly disregards notions of himself being a deejay and singjay in live-performances, especially during his prime in the 1980s.)
 He is known for pioneering his own style of scatting, differing from the-then toasting deejays in the 1980s.
 Apart from his distinctive vocal style, Eek-A-Mouse has been noted for often wearing flashy and eccentric costumes during his performances.
 In a 1985 interview, he explained: "Entertaining is not just singing and rapping to audiences.
 People want to see you in costume and dancing."

 Early life, family and education

 Ripton Joseph Hylton was born in Kingston, Jamaica.
 He attended college.

 Career

 Hylton began his music career when he was in college, releasing two roots reggae singles under his own name, which were produced by his mathematics tutor, Mr. Dehaney.
 These early works were influenced by the music of Pablo Moses.
 Hylton worked for various sound systems over the next few years and also released a few more singles.
 He adopted his stage name in 1979 after betting on a racehorse of that name; it was a nickname his friends had used for some time.
 He began recording for Joe Gibbs in 1979, having a hit straight away with "Once a Virgin", now showing the influence of Ranking Joe, and this was soon followed with "Wa-Do-Dem" (produced by Douglas Boothe), and "Modelling Queen", which began an association with Linval Thompson, who produced his debut Bubble Up Yu Hip album.

 By the end of 1980, he was working with producer Henry "Junjo" Lawes, with whom he had big hits in 1981 with the likes of "Virgin Girl" and a recut "Wa-Do-Dem".
 In 1981, he was the star of the Reggae Sunsplash Festival, cheering audiences still mourning over the death of reggae icon Bob Marley.
 His association with Lawes led to a string of successful singles and albums, and in 1982 his hits included "Wild Like a Tiger", "For Hire and Removal", "Do You Remember", and "Ganja Smuggling".
 The same year he released his second album, Wa Do Dem.
 The "Operation Eradication" single showed Hylton's serious side, the song inspired by the vigilante killing of close friend and fellow DJ Errol Shorter.
 Skidip was released before the year was out.